 The SSO provides online teaching kits to support the schools concert series.
 Written by leading music educators, the resource kits include classroom activities in performance, listening, and composition.

 Teachers from schools that have paid a school Participation Fee for the current year are eligible to apply for complimentary tickets to selected concerts.
 Check back in 2018 for concert dates.

 To request tickets please email firstname.lastname@example.org with the name of the concert in the subject line.

 These resources are freely available for download and educational use.

 In 2015 the Sydney Symphony Orchestra and Australian's premier singer/songwriter Josh Pyke collaborated under conductor Christopher Dragon to present a special education concert.
-A teacher resource kit has been developed for students studying Popular Music and Australian Music of the last 25 years, focusing on the works of the ARIA awarding winning musician Josh Pyke.
+A teacher resource kit has been developed for students studying Popular Music and Australian Music of the last 25 years, focusing on the music of the ARIA awarding winning musician Josh Pyke.

-A teacher resource kit has been developed for elective music students to study symphonic music fused with Australian Rock music focusing on the iconic Australian band The Whitlams.
+A teacher resource kit has been developed for elective music students to study symphonic music fused with Australian rock music focusing on the iconic Australian band The Whitlams.
 The content of the kit includes background information on Australian rock music, The Whitlams and fusing rock music into orchestral arrangements.
 There are a range of classroom activities, including arranging and listening examples.

 Includes: teacher resource booklet, Best of the Whitlams CD and a recording of Indian Pacific by James Ledger.

 The Sydney Opera House and the Sydney Symphony Orchestra in conjunction with NSW Department of Education and Training (Curriculum K–12 Directorate and Centre for Learning Innovation) have now released an online documentary including downloadable resources for teachers.